The secret of persuasion is to induce the person to persuade him or herself.

 - Barry Goldwater

 What I do today is important because I am paying a day of my life for it.
-What I accomplish must be worthwhile because the price is high.
+What I accomplish must be worthwhile because the price

 - Anonymous